 Happy hump day, Florida State fans.

-As your week starts to head downhill, see what’s in The Daily Sauce.
+As your week heads downhill, see what’s in The Daily Sauce.

 Rolling News and Notes

-FSU swimming and diving’s meet with LSU, scheduled for Saturday, has been canceled due to the COVID-19 surge.
+FSU swimming and diving’s meet with Texas A&M, scheduled for Thursday, has been canceled due to the COVID-19 surge.